rodrigopuls/rodrigopuls/README.md

 Here something about me:

-- 🔭 I’m currently working at [pagoufacil.com.br](https://pagoufacil.com.br/) as a Senior Developer
+- 🔭 I’m currently working at [gft.com](https://gft.com/) as a Developer
 - 🌱 I’m currently learning React and some UI/UX
 - :muscle: I’m specialist in .NET and Angular
 - 💬 Ask me about: Development :)